 You are In Christ

-Ephesians 1:3-14 is a beautiful recitation of some of the many blessings we have received through our Father, His Son, and the Holy Spirit.
+Ephesians 1:3-14 is a beautiful reminder of some of the many blessings we have through the Father, the Son, and the Holy Spirit.

 Believe What God Says About You

 It’s all a bit overwhelming, isn’t it?
-We should be able to say without hesitation, “my identity in in Christ!”
+We should be able to say without hesitation, “my identity is in Christ!”
 But the enemy is quick to condemn us and make us feel unworthy.

 Jesus’ precious promises fly out the window whenever a trial or a perceived slight comes our way.